 An ICO is a crowdsale, which implies attracting funds from casual investors.
 So, developers should be able to define the goals of their project and the means of achieving them clearly and in relatively simple terms.

 A good white paper will also contain outlines of a legal framework between the investors and the developers.
-First and foremost, this should include terms and conditions for the ICO.
+First and foremost, this should include terms and conditions for the Initial Coin Offering.
 Moreover, it should provide a detailed explanation of token distribution, specifically when and how the tokens will be sent to investors.
 A good sign is when the token distribution is linked to the roadmap, as a certain amount of funding will be required for each phase of the project.

 Another crucial question that the white paper had to provide the answer for is why exactly the project needs its own dedicated token?
 Why exactly can’t the already established crypto stalwarts Bitcoin or Ethereum be used?
 The very same question goes for the use of Blockchain technology.